hwaien/hwaien.github.io/_posts/2015-07-01-net-properties-vs-methods.md

 ---
 layout: post
 title: ".NET Properties vs Methods"
+---

-summary: Use methods rather than .NET properties in situations of slowness, conversions, differing results, side effects, copies, and arrays.
+Long story short: use methods rather than .NET properties in situations of slowness, conversions, differing results, side effects, copies, and arrays.

 ---

 From time to time, I catch something like the following in code reviews: